Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Daar waited until everyone else was gone, then shook his head indulgently.
 "Y’know the most *weirdest* bit ‘bout being the Great Father, young Brother?"

 Friendly.
 Right.
 Ian could deal with friendly.
-"I presume you’ll tell me anyway, so…"
+"I presume you’ll tell me anyway, so..."

 Daar chittered affectionately.
 "In a very real sense I’m a Father to alla them, clan or no. Even scarred-up fighters like him.
 They come up to me like I did ‘ta Father Garl when I was a floppy-eared cub, showin’ off my scribbles or a sports ribbon or somethin’ like that.
 Funny, huh?"

-"Well," Ian said carefully, "it did seem a little…"
+"Well," Ian said carefully, "it did seem a little..."

 Daar again shook his head with an amused grumble, sparing Ian the discomfort of saying it.
 "Yeah.
 We’re pack animals, what can I say?
 Only thing as rewardin’ as gettin’ approval from ‘yer leader is givin’ it *as* a leader.
-Anyway…" Daar sobered.
+Anyway..."
+Daar sobered.
 "Where are our witnesses?"

 "In stasis and under guard in the shuttle bay."